Spy Kids 2: The Island of Lost Dreams: Music

 The film score was co-written by director Robert Rodriguez and composer John Debney, who had also co-written the score for Spy Kids.
 The sound is a mix of rock, pop, and indie rock, and includes songs performed by Alan Cumming and Alexa Vega.
 Unusually, the orchestral score was recorded in the auditorium of a local high school in Austin, Georgetown High School. according to the soundtrack linear notes, the film's music was meant to pay homage to the music of Ray Harryhausen's films composed by Bernard Herrmann, particularly The 7th Voyage of Sinbad and Jason and the Argonauts.

-All tracks composed by Debney and Rodriguez, and performed by the Texas Philharmonic Orchestra.
+All tracks were composed by Debney and Rodriguez and performed by the Texas Philharmonic Orchestra.